 Coursework challenges students to explore relationships among schooling and other contexts of learning, human development, and social change

-The Bryn Mawr/Haverford Education Program centers on teaching and learning as fundamental to human life and growth, and fundamentally connected to struggles for understanding, liberation, and justice.
+The Bryn Mawr/Haverford Education Department centers on teaching and learning as fundamental to human life and growth, and fundamentally connected to struggles for understanding, liberation, and justice.
 With a primary focus on relationships, facilitation, and change as the heart of the study and practice of education, we address our students as past, current, and future stakeholders of public education systems, as participants in many other systems and structures, and as prospective teachers, school leaders, researchers, policy makers, activists, artists, and theorists.
-Defining teaching and learning as social, political, and cultural as well as personal activities, the Education Program challenges students to explore the relationships among schooling and other contexts of learning, human development, and social change as they gain knowledge and skills of educational theory and practice.
+Defining teaching and learning as social, political, and cultural as well as personal activities, the Education Department challenges students to explore the relationships among schooling and other contexts of learning, human development, and social change as they gain knowledge and skills of educational theory and practice.

 "So, every day, I’m challenging myself, 'What are you doing, bell, for the creation of the beloved community?'
 Because that’s the underground, local insistence that I be a fundamental part of the world that I’m in.’’ — bell hooks

 Fall 2023 Welcome Back & Course Openings